zhihil/Lessons/S18/Projects/nurltown/README.md

 run for his life, while eating his beloved drumsticks!

 ## Objectives
+* Learn the basics of object-oriented programming
+* Learn the fundamental of game design, and the principles of a game engine
-* Design a 2D game engine to run the simulation
+* Design a 2D game engine to run the game
-* Develop neural networks to give your nurlet a brain (it’s ALIIIIIVE!!)
-* Implement evolutionary algorithms to teach your nurlets how to eat, grow, multiply, and defend against their enemies
+* Add visual details and game features to create an immersive player experience

 ## Tools & Components
 * python 3